Water Meters

 Water Meters are precision instruments that measure water usage in gallons.
 Built to exacting industry standards, meters are carefully tested for accuracy by the manufacturer prior to installation.

 Your water meter is INSIDE your home unless you have a pit meter.
-Unlike gas and electric meters, water meters would freeze if outside your home since they have water passing through them.
+Unlike gas and electric meters, water meters would freeze if outside your home since they have water running through them.
 You should know where your water meter is located and how to read the meter.
-It reads like the odometer in a car and measures your usage in gallons.
+It reads like the odometer in a car and measures usage in gallons.

 Meter Damage